-In 2021, the Air District operated sixteen CO SLAMS: at least one within each of the nine Bay Area counties plus four near-road monitors and additional monitors in large cities.
-Figure 2.14 shows the entire CO monitoring network for 2021.
+In 2022, the Air District operated 15 CO SLAMS: at least one within each of the nine Bay Area counties plus four near-road monitors and additional monitors in large cities.
+Figure 2.14 shows the entire CO monitoring network for 2022.

-Effective October 31, 2011, EPA revised 40 CFR Part 58 Appendix D for carbon monoxide (CO) monitoring.
-The revision requires one CO monitor collocated with a near-road NO_2 monitor in CBSAs having a population of 1 million or more.
-If a CBSA is required to have more than one near-road NO_2 monitor, only one CO monitor is required to be collocated with a near-road NO_2 monitor within that CBSA.
+Effective October 31, 2011, EPA revised 40 CFR part 58, appendix D for carbon monoxide (CO) monitoring.
+As specified in Section 4.2 of 40 CFR part 58, appendix D, the revision requires one CO monitor collocated with a near-road $NO_2$ monitor in CBSAs having a population of 1 million or more.
+If a CBSA is required to have more than one near-road $NO_2$ monitor, only one CO monitor is required to be collocated with a near-road $NO_2$ monitor within that CBSA.